 Here’s a little more guidance.

-The WordPress Store Locator is probably the best choice for your site.
-It has tons of functionality and style options, and there’s little it can’t do.
+The YITH Store Locator is probably the best choice for your site.
+It has tons of functionality and practical features.
+There’s little it can’t do.

 If you want a robust option, try Store Locator (Google Maps) for WordPress.